This little device is clutch if you’re trying to get pregnant

-Kegg tracks the changes of electrolyte levels in vaginal fluids associated with the beginning and the end of the fertile window, allowing you to know exactly what's going on inside your body, in real time.
+Kegg tracks the changes of electrolyte levels in vaginal fluids associated with the beginning and the end of the fertile window, allowing you to know exactly what’s going on inside your body, in real-time.

-Wanna get pregnant?
+Wanna know how to get pregnant?
 You want the kegg.

 Don’t want to get pregnant, and you’re using natural means to avoid pregnancy?
 You can build the kegg into your peace-of-mind toolkit, allowing you to incredibly precisely and confidently confirm ovulation.